ezekg/xo/README.md

 # `xo`
 [![Travis](https://img.shields.io/travis/ezekg/xo.svg?style=flat-square)](https://travis-ci.org/ezekg/xo)

-`xo` is a command line utility similar to `sed`, except it has one job: take an input string from `stdin` and format the matches.
-That's it.
-I built this so that I could read configuration files and use its contents to string together a new command.
+`xo` is a command line utility that takes an input string from stdin and formats the regexp matches.

 ## Installation
 To install `xo`, please use `go get`.
 If you don't have Go installed, [get it here](https://golang.org/dl/).
 If you would like to grab a precompiled binary, head over to the [releases](https://github.com/ezekg/xo/releases) page.
 The precompiled `xo` binaries have no external dependencies.